plancklabs/Awesome-Edgeware/README.md

 - [Tidal Finance](https://tidal.finance/)- Flexible insurance for the DeFi economy.
 - [Picoswap](https://picoswap.medium.com/)- Pico is a protocol for decentralized exchange built on Edgeware, a pioneering Polkadot smart contract             blockchain.

+## Governance Platforms

+- [Edgeware Agency](https://edgeware.agency/)- A metaDAO on the Edgeware Network that supports the growth and adoption of the Edgeware Ecosystem of chains.
+- [Mailchain](https://www.mailchain.xyz/)- Send and receive messages between blockchain addresses through a simple, email-like interface.
+- [Decent Partners](https://decent.partners/)- Decent develops community networks that are funded, governed and owned by the people they represent.